A resource- and computationally-efficient protocol for multipartite entanglement distribution in Bell-pair networks: Results

 It is commonly assumed that a Bell pair source must be placed at the midpoint of each utilized edge.
 Ideally, this allows all Bell pairs to be distributed simultaneously in a single time step.
 However, sources such as quantum dots can generate Bell pairs at very high rates (GHz range)~\cite{vanLoock2020}.
 This opens up an alternative approach to designing the placement of Bell pair sources.
 Instead of placing a source on every edge, one can place sources at selected nodes, and then have each source generate and distribute Bell pairs to its neighbors.
 While this introduces a small overhead due to sequential pair generation, it does not significantly affect timing thanks to the high repetition rates.
 Furthermore, and importantly, the number of edges in a network scales quadratically with the number of nodes, while the number of nodes grows linearly.
 Therefore, placing sources at the nodes rather than at edges can offer a significant advantage in terms of reducing the total number of sources required.
 With careful placement, a small number of node-based sources can efficiently cover the entire network.
 Now the key question becomes: given a network topology, what is the minimal number of Bell pair sources required?
 As we now show, this optimization problem is equivalent to the well-known minimum dominating set problem.

-\begin{theorem} The problem of determining the minimum number of Bell pair sources required to cover all nodes in a quantum network is equivalent to the minimum dominating set problem on the network graph. \end{theorem}
+\begin{theorem}[Bell-pair source cost] The problem of determining the minimum number of Bell pair sources required to cover all nodes in a quantum network is equivalent to the minimum dominating set problem on the network graph. \end{theorem}

-\begin{proof} Let the quantum network be represented by an undirected graph $G = (V, E)$, where we recall that each node $v \in V$ is a quantum node (e.g., a repeater or memory station), and each edge $\{u, v\} \in E$ represents a quantum channel capable of distributing a Bell pair between adjacent nodes.

-A Bell pair source placed at a node $s \in V$ can generate a Bell pair locally and distribute one qubit to itself and the other to any one of its neighbors via the quantum channel.
-Thus, a node $v \in V$ is said to be \emph{covered} if it either hosts a source or is adjacent to a node that hosts a source.

-We define a set $D \subseteq V$ of nodes that host Bell pair sources.
-Then, the set of covered nodes is given by

-where $N(v)$ denotes the set of neighbors of node $v$.
-The objective is to find the smallest such set $D$ such that this union equals $V$, i.e.,

-This is precisely the definition of a \emph{dominating set} in graph theory: a set $D \subseteq V$ such that every node $u \in V$ is either in $D$ or adjacent to a node in $D$.
-Therefore, finding the minimum number of Bell pair sources required to cover the network is equivalent to finding a minimum dominating set in $G$.
-Specifically, the \textit{domination number} $\gamma(G)\coloneqq\min\big\{|D|:D\text{ is a dominating set of }G\big\}$ is a lower bound on the minimum number of Bell-pair sources in the network. \end{proof}

 Since the minimum dominating set problem is known to be NP-hard \cite{dom_set_np}, the Bell pair source placement problem inherits this computational complexity.
 However, a simple structural observation provides a useful upper bound on the number of sources required.
 In any connected graph, each leaf node (a node of degree one) is connected to exactly one neighbor, which must be an internal node (i.e., node with degree greater than one).
 We begin by placing a source at every internal node.
 By placing sources on all internal nodes, we ensure that every leaf node is adjacent to a source.
 Since a source can distribute Bell pairs to all its neighbors, each leaf node can receive a Bell pair from its connected internal node.
 Therefore, placing a source at a leaf node is unnecessary.
 Thus, placing sources only at all internal nodes suffices to cover the graph, giving a simple upper bound on the minimum number of Bell pair sources required.
 We emphasize that this is generally a better upper bound compared to placing the sources at the midpoints of the edges, based on the reasoning presented at the beginning of this subsection.